 The Canadian hero Snowbird battled with survivor’s guilt when her team members in Alpha Flight died.
 It took her a long time to get through the pain, but she was eventually able to come to terms with the loss, showing that it’s possible to move forward.

 Bipolar disorder is characterised by manic mood swings, with an individual swinging between depression and euphoria.
 It can be one of the most difficult mental health disorders to overcome, and there are superheroes who suffer from it as well.

 Characters like Hank Pym and Lorna Dane have bipolar disorder.
 But their mental health has been portrayed in a positive light because Pym was able to diagnose himself, while Lorna has made steps to get her life back on track.
 Both characters are from different generations, yet they are united by their condition.
 It proves that mental health disorders affect everyone.

 Dissociative Identity Disorder

 People who suffer from this disorder experience hallucinations, depression and split personalities.
 There have been a range of superheroes who’ve suffered from DID, including Moon Knight and Sentry.
 The latter’s case is particularly affecting because Sentry is considered one of the most powerful heroes in the world.
 But his disorder is also his greatest enemy, manifesting as the Void.

 Perhaps the greatest representation of DID is the Hulk.
 Bruce Banner’s other personality literally comes to life, acting as a destructive force.
 But Hulk is a hero, so he’s an example of how mental health issues don’t have to be seen as a bad quality.

 If you’ve experienced a mental health disorder, then remember that superheroes go through them as well.
+There are plenty of online therapy service sites that can provide a platform for you to speak about anything that’s bothering you.
 You aren’t alone and if you can learn to accept yourself and your disorder, then it’s a step in the right direction.